slopez200/datasciencecoursera/assignment_week_4/README.md

 ## Assumptions

-working directory means the current directory and all required files are in that directory
+working directory means the current directory where run_analysis.R is executed and all required files are in that directory

     subject_train.txt